kworathur/CV-Capstone/README.md

 > How would this scan of a patient with a Meningioma tumor be different if the patient instead had a Glioma tumor according to the model?

 Asking such questions help us as humans understand what features in the scan cause the model to choose one class over another.
 This in turn allows us to gain more insight into the model's decision making process.

 To implement this idea, we considered using Generative Adversarial Networks (GANs), for generating such counterfactual images.
-However, the complexity that lies in training a GAN from scratch persuaded us to consider alternative approaches.
+However, the complexity that lies in training a GAN from scratch persuaded us to consider an alternative approach like saliency maps.

 ## Novel Contribution